 In 2012, QRC staff began collecting oral histories from students, staff, faculty, and alumni of The Claremont Colleges.
 In the Fall of 2013, The QRC joined with the Pomona College Museum of Art for a special exhibition of our oral archives in commemoration of LGBTQ History month.
 In this installation, photographs, alumni surveys, quotations, and a visual display complimented exhibition of our audio files during an Art After Hours event at the Dunn Gallery.
 The exhibit was also displayed at the QRC during Spring 2014 semester.

 Adriana di Bartolo served as the QRC Director until the fall of 2015, when she transitioned to the Dean of Students Office and then away from Claremont.
 Al Forbes served first as Program Coordinator, beginning in 2014, until the spring of 2016 when he became Acting Director.
 Al served as Interim Director for the 2016-2017 academic year while a formal search for a new director was conducted, culminating in the hiring of Jonathan Higgins.
 Due to unforeseen circumstances, Dr. Higgins was unable to work at the QRC as originally planned, leaving Al Forbes as the Interim Director for the summer while another formal search was conducted.
-In the fall of 2017, Manny Diaz was named as Interim Director and Pharalyn Crozier joined the QRC as Student Support Manager.
+In the fall of 2017, Manny Diaz was named as Interim Director and Pharalyn Robinson joined the QRC as Student Support Manager.
 In the spring of 2018, Manny was named QRC Director and Pharalyn was hired as Assistant Director.
+Manny was with the QRC until 2019.
+In July of 2020, Sharon Chia Claros joined the QRC as the new Assistant Dean and Director of the QRC.

 We’re constantly working to expand our outreach and increase institutional support for the students, faculty, and staff of the 7Cs.
 It’s great to look back to see how far we’ve come, but we can’t forget how far there is to go.
 If you have any questions, comments, or additions to our story please send us an email and let us know!